 Unfortunately for some, tension headaches remain resistant to all medications.

-If you have chronic headaches and experience a sudden exacerbation, come see us.
+If you have chronic headaches and experience a sudden exacerbation, come to see us.
 We provide a quiet environment and treat your headache with gentle and proven techniques, including Intravenous traumeel, lidocaine and magnesium; muscle and neck injections; head and neck blocks and several other options.